 It is neighbored by Sylmar to the east, Mission Hills to the southeast, North Hills to the southeast, Northridge to the southwest, Porter Ranch to the west, and the Santa Susana Mountains to the north.

 The Santa Susana Mountain area now part of Granada Hills was home to the Tataviam at the time of the arrival of the Spaniards.
 By 1810, the Spaniards had subjugated them entirely.
 From 1821 to 1848, the area was ruled by Mexico.
 After that, it became part of the US.

 In 1916, oil was discovered in the area then simply known as “Granada,” near the northern end of Zelzah Avenue.
 The area was primarily used for dairy farms and produce.
-In the early part of the 20th Century, apricots, beans, grapefruits, lemons, oranges, and walnuts were the main crops.
+In the early part of the 20th Century; apricots, beans, grapefruits, lemons, oranges, and walnuts were the main crops.
 In 1927, Granada was officially founded.
 The “Hills” was added around 1942.

 Granada Hills became something a hot spot for modernist architecture during the middle of the century.
 The Balboa Highlands tract was designed for developer Joseph Eichler.
-Many of the homes in the area have been featured in movies, TV shows, and commercials.
+Many of the homes in the area have been featured in movies, television shows, and commercials.

-GRANADA HILLS IN MOVIES AND TV
+GRANADA HILLS IN MOVIES AND TELEVISION